NitroBigchill/fedora40_btrfs_timeshift_setup/README.md

 ## fedora_custom_partitioning_while_installation
 First you have to do some changes to the partition labels while installing fedora.
 While installing, you have to select "custom" in the partitioning section.
 Then select filesystem as "btrfs".
 Then create "efi partition" of size 512MB, "swap" of "RAM Size", "var" of 30GB, root(/) - your preferred size(I prefer 30GB - 100GB) and change the name of root from "/" to "@" and make home(/home) partition too and change the name from "home" to "@home".

+Refer https://www.youtube.com/watch?v=DQ69xiHVYbU to install fedora like I mentioned above.
+Then only it will work with btrfs filesystem.
 ## dnf_configuration
 After finishing your installation you have to change the dnf configuration in order to get better download speeds while updating the system.